postwait/esoteric-curio/source/_posts/sunw_cap-arcana.md

 have to discover this for the third time and can, at some later date, Google this, find my own article, and simply read about it.

-This is a tail of linkers and code optimization and perhaps the most elegant ELF loader magic I've ever seen.
+This is a tale of linkers and code optimization and perhaps the most elegant ELF loader magic I've ever seen.

 ## Backgrounder

-Modern chipsets are pretty badass.
+Modern processors are pretty badass.
 They can do amazing things.
 The new Intel chips on the horizon will have a single instruction for computing a SHA256 hash (or so I'm led to believe).
 The various magical instructions (or classes of instructions) you can issue on a current